-Students who wish to appeal decisions of the College of Education's Student Issues Committee may do so in writing to the dean of the College of Education.
-Any exceptions to the above retention and disqualification policies and procedures must be approved by the College of Education's Student Issues Committee and the dean of the College of Education.
+Students who wish to appeal decisions of the College of Teacher Education and Leadership's Student Issues Committee may do so in writing to the dean of the college.
+Any exceptions to the above retention and disqualification policies and procedures must be approved by the College of Teacher Education and Leadership's Student Issues Committee and the dean of the college.